methodphoto/tablier/index.md

 -  Box of 6 cupcakes from £20.
 Handmade toppers or edible photos are charged extra.
 Local collection.
 -  Treat boxes from £40.
 A mixed gift box of cupcakes, iced cookies, cakesicles, geodes, chocolates etc.

-### Weddings

-**Please get in touch to arrange a free, no-obligation consultation** to taste cake samples and to discuss your cake design requirements – including budget and number of servings.
-If you would prefer not to meet in person, I can post cake samples for you to try for a fee of £25 (which will be deducted from your deposit if you decide to book).

-I will supply a written quotation based on the information you give to me, with some rough sketches or reference photos of your preferred ideas.
-To confirm your project in my schedule, I will require a non-returnable deposit of £50.
-Detailed design sketches will then be supplied for your approval, including a mood-board with colour and texture samples, if required.

-The balance payment for your cake will be due 14 days before your event.

 ## <span id="flavours">CAKE FLAVOURS & FILLINGS</span>

 All cakes are home baked from scratch using quality ingredients and are filled and layered with buttercream and curd or jam before being covered with a layer of buttercream or chocolate ganache.
 Iced celebration cakes are then covered with professional sugar paste.